barnesrobert/aws-detect-extra-regional-activity/README.md

 # aws-detect-extra-regional-activity
-Detects activity in AWS regions other than a given expected region
+AWS CloudFormation template used to detect activity in AWS regions other than a given expected region.